Dynamic Adversarial Resource Allocation: the dDAB Game: Reachable Sets and Required Sets

 \subsection{Required Set}

-In this subsection, we identify the set of \defender{} states $\x_{t}$ that leads to immediate termination given the \attacker{}'s previous allocation $\y_{t-1}$.
-That is, the \attacker{} has an action $\y_{t}\in\RSet(\y_{t-1})$ to win the game by breaching at least one node, after observing $\x_{t}$.
+In this section, we consider the \defender{}'s selection of $\x_{t+1}$ after observing the \attacker{}'s current allocation $\y_t$.
+The goal is to identify the set of the \defender{}'s feasible states $\x_{t+1}$ such that the \attacker{}, upon observing $\x_{t+1}$, cannot select an action $\y_{t+1} \in \RSet(\y_t)$ that results in a successful breach of any key node.

-For the \defender{} to defend every location at time $t+1$, it is necessary and sufficient that the allocation vector $\x_{t+1}$ matches or outnumbers $\y_{t+1}$ at every node $i$:
+For the \defender{} to defend every key node at time $t+1$, it is necessary and sufficient that the allocation vector $\x_{t+1}$ matches or outnumbers $\y_{t+1}$ at every key node $i \in \keyloc$:

-Since the \attacker{} takes its action after observing the \defender{}'s allocation $\x_{t+1}$, the question is whether there exists $\x_{t+1}\in \RSet(\x_t)$ such that \eqref{eq:vert_condition} is true for all $\y_{t+1} \in \RSet(\y_t)$.
+Since the \attacker{} takes its action after observing the \defender{}'s allocation $\x_{t+1}$, the question is whether the \defender{} can select an allocation $\x_{t+1}$ such that \eqref{eq:vert_condition} is true for all $\y_{t+1} \in \RSet(\y_t)$.
 This observation leads to the following condition for selecting $\x_{t+1}$ to guarantee defense at time $t+1$: